 -Forget it, that is not for you and that’s final, he stated.

-All these years later and I’m still committed to the impossible task of exhausting the potentials of the fine black line...
+All these years later and I still heven't lost my fascination for the fine black line...